 If you are comfortable with creating a new PostgreSQL database for CATMAID, then you should do that and continue to the next section.
-If you decide to do so, please make sure to also install the postgis extension and the pg\trgm extension for the new CATMAID database.
+If you decide to do so, please make sure to also install the postgis extension and the pg_trgm extension for the new CATMAID database.
 The advice here is a suggested approach for people who are unsure what to do.

-If you are uncomfortable with using the PostgreSQL interactive terminal from the command line, you may wish to install an alternative interface, such as pgAdmin (sudo apt-get install phppgadmin).
+If you are uncomfortable with using the PostgreSQL interactive terminal from the command line, you may wish to install an alternative interface, such as pgAdmin (sudo apt-get install pgadmin3) or phpPgAdmin (sudo apt-get install phppgadmin).

-We suppose for the examples below that you want to create a database called catmaid and a database user called catmaid\user.
+We suppose for the examples below that you want to create a database called catmaid and a database user called catmaid_user.
 Firstly, we need to reconfigure PostgreSQL to allow password-based authentication for that user to that database.
-To do that, edit the file /etc/postgresql/10/main/pg\hba.conf and add this line as the first rule in that file:
+To do that, edit the file /etc/postgresql/11/main/pg_hba.conf and add this line as the first rule in that file:

 '''

-local catmaid catmaid_user md5
+local catmaid_user md5

 '''